bryanwong8/flask-test/README.md

 3. Download the latest version of python
 4. Clone this repo into any directory that you want
 5. Open Pycharm and open flask-test folder
-6. Make sure that you are in the flaskblog directory.
-Set up project interpreter to the latest version of python in settings
+6. Set up project interpreter to the latest version of python in settings

 # Part 2 (For Mac/Linux)
 7. Do this in terminal: mac/linux run: pip3 install virtualenv